 - Receive Green School's Colorado Master Gardener training at a reduced fee in partial exchange for their volunteer service.
-The volunteer service is considered part of the training received by Colorado Master Gardeners. - Receive the Colorado State Extension Master Gardener certificate upon completion of the required training, service, and reporting. - Will also receive the Colorado Gardener Certificate upon completion of the CMG apprentice requirements or repayment in lieu of volunteer service.
+The volunteer service is considered part of the training received by Colorado Master Gardeners. - Receive Colorado Gardener Certificate upon completion of Green School Full Program. - Receive the Colorado State Extension Master Gardener® certificate upon completion of the required training, service, and reporting. - CMG apprentice requirements or repayment in lieu of volunteer service.
 This certificate may be used to market your expertise.